 The following measures can already help to create a better working atmosphere:

-• Create structures in which those affected can talk openly about illnesses.
+- Create structures in which those affected can talk openly about their illnesses.

-• Meaning the next "How are you?" seriously, rather than just as a polite phrase.
+- Take the next "How are you?" seriously instead of just as a polite phrase.

-• Creating space and competence in dealing with emotions - Both are components of a sustainable working world.
+- Creating space and competence in dealing with emotions - both are components of a sustainable working environment.

-It is always necessary to consider both sides: Body and psyche.
-Companies must learn to look at the overall situation.
+It is always important to look at both sides: Body and psyche.
+Companies need to look at the overall situation.
 Breaks on the acupressure mat can help here.

 Chronic diseases on the job

-While it's actually said "Stay home when you're sick," this doesn't apply to people with chronic diseases, because they are accompanied by them every day.
+While the saying goes "stay at home when you're sick", this does not apply to people with chronic illnesses, as they are accompanied by them every day.
 As a study by Frankfurt's Goethe University shows, around 50 percent of all people in Germany are affected.
-If so many people are chronically ill, perhaps our understanding of health in general needs updating:
+If so many people are chronically ill, perhaps our understanding of health needs a general update.

 We need a working environment that enables everyone to work well.
-A start to this can be an open approach to the subject of illness.
-After all, if we assume that 50 percent of the team is carrying something around with them, it should no longer be taboo to talk about it.
+A start can be made by dealing openly with the topic of illness.
+After all, if we assume that 50 percent of the team are carrying something with them, it should no longer be taboo to talk about it.
 Provided, of course, that those affected want to.

 Many people are not aware that complaints such as allergies, anxiety disorders, asthma, arthrosis, high blood pressure, back pain, migraine, depression, endometriosis, eating disorders, cancer, Crohn's disease or addictions are also included.
 Pretty much no one is completely healthy, on close inspection.
 That's why it makes more sense to adapt the job to people's needs than the other way around.